Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 operands (rather than write 3+4, he suggested writing this equation as + 3 4).
 This type of math would become known as **PN** or **Polish Notation** , **NPN** or **Normal Polish Notation**, **Łukasiewicz notation**, **Warsaw notation**, **Polish prefix notation** or just **Prefix Notation**.
-John McCarthy used this idea when constructing Lisp (this is before it became known as Common Lisp.) for a few reasons.
+John McCarthy used this idea when constructing Lisp (this is before it became known as Common Lisp) for a few reasons.

 First, when he was putting this language together, computers were the size of a room, and needed an air-conditioning unit also the size of a room to keep it cool, but for all their size, they were extremely under-powered by todays standards.